Exploring 6 Deployment Strategies for Smooth Software Updates

 • Reduced Risk: By testing on a small scale first, you identify and fix problems before they affect all users.

-• Early Feedback: Real-world user feedback from the canary group helps you refine the new version before a wider release.
+• Valuable Feedback: Early user feedback helps fine-tune the new version before a full release.

 Drawbacks of Canary Deployments: